Plateletcrit (Pct) refers to the ratio of platelets to the whole blood volume. It depends on the number of platelets and their volume.

-It varies with changes in the number of platelets and the mean platelet volume.
+It varies with changes in the count of platelets and the mean platelet volume.

-The platelocrit measurement is part of the Complete Blood Count
+The plateletcrit measurement is part of the Complete Blood Count

 Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
 70%-80% of diagnostic decisions are based on laboratory tests.
-Correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".
+The correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.